keras-team/keras/docs/templates/preprocessing/image.md

                 ```
             - __target_size__: tuple of integers, default: `(256, 256)`.
 The dimensions to which all images found will be resized.
             - __color_mode__: one of "grayscale", "rbg".
 Default: "rgb".
 Whether the images will be converted to have 1 or 3 color channels.
             - __classes__: optional list of class subdirectories (e.g. `['dogs', 'cats']`).
 Default: None.
-If not provided, the list of classes will be automatically infered (and the order of the classes, which will map to the label indices, will be alphanumeral).
+If not provided, the list of classes will be automatically inferred (and the order of the classes, which will map to the label indices, will be alphanumeric).
             - __class_mode__: one of "categorical", "binary", "sparse" or None.
 Default: "categorical".
 Determines the type of label arrays that are returned: "categorical" will be 2D one-hot encoded labels, "binary" will be 1D binary labels, "sparse" will be 1D integer labels.
 If None, no labels are returned (the generator will only yield batches of image data, which is useful to use `model.predict_generator()`, `model.evaluate_generator()`, etc.).
             - __batch_size__: size of the batches of data (default: 32).
             - __shuffle__: whether to shuffle the data (default: True)